ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 **2.1 Sample implementation of handleReboot**

 The implementation must create a separate thread and add a logic to reboot the gateway/attached device and report the status of the reboot via DeviceAction object.
-The gateway needs to update the status along with a optional message only when there is a failure.
+Upon receiving the request, the gateway first needs to inform the server about the support(or failure) before proceeding with the actual reboot.
+And if the sample can not reboot the device or any other error during the reboot, the gateway can update the status along with an optional message.
 A sample reboot implementation for a Raspberry Pi device is shown below (The below code doesn't include the threadpool part, refer to the `github location <https://github.com/ibm-messaging/iot-gateway-samples/blob/master/java/advanced-gateway-sample/src/main/java/com/ibm/iotf/sample/gateway/GatewayActionHandlerSample.java>`__ for the complete implementation of a sample device action handler).

 .. code:: java